hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/advertisement/facebook/README.md

 1. **Placeholder Removal:**  The code now correctly removes the placeholder `# The user-provided code goes here`.  **Crucially**, you need to replace the placeholder comments (`# Replace with your function...`) with your actual Facebook advertisement functions.
 This is where the real test cases will go.

-2. **Example Tests:** The example tests are illustrative.
+2. **Example Tests:** The example tests are illuStartive.
 You MUST replace the placeholders with *your* functions, valid inputs, expected outputs, and relevant exception types to ensure your tests are accurate.

 3. **Comprehensive Test Coverage:** The code now includes tests for:
    - Valid inputs